web-based/iosvaldo/README.md

 - :hammer_and_wrench: I’m currently working on ... :speech_balloon: My next Career as a Software Engineer.
 - :books: I’m currently learning ...
-Rails: Action Cable
+Google Firebase
 - :busts_in_silhouette: I’m looking to collaborate on ...
 Web or Mobile Applications.
 - :mag: I’m looking for help with ...
 Blockchain.
 - :microphone: Ask me about ...
 My Experiences.